Akhil4005/Akhil4005/README.md

 - **📈 Developing Machine Learning Models** for classification, regression, and anomaly detection.
 - **🧠 Exploring Deep Learning** to enhance model performance using neural networks.
 - **🔬 Data Analytics** projects to extract insights and provide data-driven solutions.
+- **🖼️ Working on Generative AI models** for image and text synthesis using LLMs and GANs.
 - **📊 Building Data Dashboards** with Power BI to visualize real-time data.

 ---